klaushauschild1984/selenium-toys/README.md

 Selenium functionality for DOM based text expectations.
 If you will go further and expect layout and UI behavior it is nearly impossible to formulate those expectations.

-In the first place add the `@TakeScreenshots` annotation to your test and for every test step a screenshot will be taken.
+In the first place just add the `@TakeScreenshots` annotation to your test and for every test step a screenshot will be taken.
 If an assertion fails the causing situation is also documented via an additional screenshot named `XXX-failure.png`.